Haasbot Ubuntu installation

 sudo ./Haasbot.sh

-6. Checking for the bot.Let's see if everything is good.
+This might look like a lot of errors, but in fact it means literally nothing.
+We will proceed and check if everything is OK in the next step. - Checking for the bot.Let's see if everything is good.
 HTS takes a minute to start, so first of all - take small pause (literally minute will be enough).
 Then run the following

 netstat -tulpn